 An RIA outsourced CCO handles compliance requirements for advisory firms, but they’re not part of the in-house team.
 Instead, an outsourced CCO is an individual or third-party company that handles compliance duties for your firm externally.
 Here’s what an outsourced CCO is typically responsible for:

-• Ongoing compliance.
-Outsourced CCOs ensure that your firm is in full compliance with all relevant regulatory requirements, from the federal level down.
+Outsourced CCOs can help to ensure that your firm is in full compliance with all relevant regulatory requirements, from the federal level down.
+Some of the ways they may do that include running scenarios to stress test your compliance policies and systems and monitoring employee trade activity for potential violations.

-• Risk evaluation.
-Internal and external risk factors can threaten your firm’s compliance status.
-An outsourced RIA CCO can identify risks that need to be addressed.
+A key aspect of developing an effective compliance policy is risk identification.
+Both internal and external risk factors can threaten your firm’s compliance status.
+An outsourced RIA CCO can identify risks that need to be addressed and offer solutions on how to mitigate them.

-• Audit preparation.
 The SEC conducts routine compliance audits of RIAs every three to five years.
 A for-cause inspection may be triggered at any time if regulators believe there’s a reason to audit your firm.
+An audit can be a stressful event, whether it’s anticipated or a surprise.
 An outsourced CCO can help you conduct a mock audit so you’re fully prepared when it’s time for the real thing.

 A reputable outsourcing company can also act in a consulting capacity to answer any questions you have about compliance requirements or potential violations.
 Your CCO should also be up-to-date on emerging compliance trends to keep your firm ahead of the curve.